createdbysk/data-advisor/README.md

 I do not foresee the need to eliminate any of the design principles.
 Of course, I am aware that the only thing I can foresee with absolute certainty is that things will change.
 Therefore, if you want to deprecate a design principle, just mark it so, but do not delete it.

 1. Use dependency injection and inversion of control.
-2. Verify that the injected entities are configured correctly for dependency injection.
+  * Use ContextConfiguration and SpringJUnit4TestRunner to Test that the injected entities are configured correctly for dependency injection.

 # Development principles new concepts.
   * Add copious documentation to allow future generations to learn from past school experience.